 Whipsnade’s white rhinos have helped establish breeding populations in other zoos around the world

-5. From River Cottage hill you can look into four counties
+5. You can look into four counties

-From River Cottage you can look into three counties – or possibly four on a sunny day!
+You can look into three counties – or possibly four on a sunny day!

 6. Whipsnade Zoo is a haven for British wildlife